 With the guidance of the Book of Common Prayer and our long experience, the clergy and leadership of St. Martin’s recommend that confirmation preparation occur during senior year of high school for young people who are raised in the church.

 On page 412 of the Book of Common Prayer, confirmation is described: “In the course of their Christian development, those baptized at an early age are expected, when they are ready and have been duly prepared, to make a mature public affirmation of their faith and commitment to the responsibilities of their baptism and to receive the laying on of hands by the bishop.”

 In other words, in maturity we are called to affirm the faith that was a gift to us as children and to ask the help of the Christian community in living out our baptismal vows.
 We feel that the conditions for a mature, personal choice for faith in Christ are most likely in senior year.
 This is the most mature these young people will be while still in our orbit.
 Our one exception to our age guidelines for confirmation is for youth who will be entering boarding school in 9th grade.
 In those cases, we would prefer to work with them during the summer of their junior year when they are home from school.

 At St. Martin’s, we believe that in the integrity of the sacrament the choice must be free, and un-coerced by parents or other adults.
-We believe that seniors in high school – by and large – have the maturity to resist pressure and make a consequential, public decision for themselves.
+We believe that juniors and seniors in high school – by and large – have the maturity to resist pressure and make a consequential, public decision for themselves.
 Confirmation preparation can end with a choice to be confirmed or not.

 To be confirmed a young person must be regular in attendance at worship (regular participation in word, sacrament, and fellowship is a baptismal vow), and active in Youth Forum.
 We will hold an information session about confirmation in the fall of each program year and the clergy will lead small group class (seminars) between January and May.